altsaxofon/easy-reader/README.md

 Changing books will not reset book progress.
 The progress  will be reset when a book finnishes, or can be done manually by using the directional buttons.

+### How to setup
-## Create SD Card
+## 1. Create SD Card

-### Installing Pi OS
+### 1.2 Installing Pi OS

 Install RaspberryPi OS to an SD-card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
-Add your Wifi and enable SSH in the `apply OS customization settings` options. .
+Add your Wifi and enable SSH in the `apply OS customization settings` dialog .

-### Repartition
+### 1.3 Repartition
-The pi SD partition holsing the OS uses a Linux filesystem that is not easyli readable on mac or windows.
-Since I want to be able to manage the audiobooks from my mac i need to add a second, Fat 32 partition.
-To do this we need to use a disk utility running on a Linux system, I used [Gparted](https://gparted.org/).
+The SD partition holsing the Pi OS uses a Linux filesystem `ext4` that cannot be read on mac or windows.
+Since I want to be able to manage the audiobooks from my mac i need to add a second, `Fat 32` partition.

 On my Macbook Air m2 I used the virtual machine utility [UTM](https://mac.getutm.app/) to create a virtual linux machine (using the Emulate setting) and adding the [GParted Live bootable ISO](https://gparted.org/liveusb.php).